 In particular,

 From (\ref{eqn:p1-keff}) we see that

 As we see, it coincides with the effective number of instantons found in \cite{BykovSysoeva} in $A \to \infty$ limit.
-From this followed that the only full (with the perturbative contribution) coupling constant visible in $A \to \infty$ limit satisfied the equation
+It implies that the only full (\textit{i.e.}, including the perturbative contribution) coupling constant visible in the $A \to \infty$ limit satisfies the equation

 Together with the boundary condition